Skip to main content

 Serious Considerations

-The Challenges of Starting on Trombone
+The Challenges of Beginning Brass

 The trombone is the heaviest and most awkward of the standard rental instruments to hold, especially for a child.
+The trumpet is not far behind.

 With the average weight of a tenor trombone at about seven pounds, the instrument is a challenge to balance for any beginner.
-Of course, the original design of the trombone was made for an adult player.
 An average sixth grader is about half the of a full-grown adult, doubling the effective weight to about 14 pounds.
-Add a hardshell case (another three-plus pounds) – just getting the instrument back and forth from the locker could constitute success!

 Hear about the practical benefits of using pBone in the classroom.